FaserF/hassio-addons/whatsapp/API.md

 - The token is automatically generated on first run.
 - You can view and copy the token from the App Dashboard (Web UI).

+> [!WARNING]
+> **Reliability Note**: Interactive messages (Buttons/Lists) are currently unstable due to WhatsApp (Meta) restrictions on unofficial libraries.
+They may not show up on all devices.
+Polls are recommended as a more stable alternative.

 ## Endpoints